 Only focus on DCI format 2_6 BLER instead of the joint BLER, i.e. set enough high power for the normal PDCCH to ensure 100% successful decoding and set the test metric as 0.1% BLER.
 By this way the performance of DCI format 2_6 can be verified, but the normal PDCCH has no impact on BLER.

 From the simulation results we can see that the impact of normal PDCCH to the test can be negligible, i.e. one order of magnitude lower comparing to the target 10^-3 BLER for DCI format 2_6, if normal PDCCH power boosting factor is greater than 5 dB.

+Option 3 (vivo):

+Only focus on DCI format 2_6 BLER instead.
+The PUCCH on-power is used as test metric.
+If PDCCH-WUS indicates wakeup, UE should transmit CSI on PUCCH normally.
+If PDCCH-WUS indicates not wakeup or is not sent, UE does not start on-duration time and therefore UE should not transmit CSI on PUCCH.
+TE randomly generate the PDCCH-WUS and check whether UE uplink power is under expectation.
+By this way the performance of DCI format 2_6 can be verified without any impact from normal PDCCHs.